watchmahesh/power-plant-backend/README.md

 # Powerplantsystem
 This project is a virtual power plant system that aggregates distributed power sources into a single cloud-based energy provider.
-It consists of a Node.js REST API for handling battery data and a React/Next.js frontend for battery creation, listing, and statistics.
+It consists of a Node.js REST API for handling battery data ,battery creation, listing, and statistics.

 ## Features